 Multi-class brain tumor segmentation and volumetric measurements

-An end-to-end pipeline for automating multi-class brain tumor segmentation and volumetric measurements.
+An end-to-end pipeline for automating multi-class brain tumor segmentation and volumetric AI measurements.
 This is the title of poster which was displayed by Bartosz Machura during the BioTechX congress.
+This largest European conference on diagnostics, precision medicine, and digital revolution in drug development was organized last week in Basel.

-Multi-class segmentation of brain tumors – our solution
+Multi-class brain tumor segmentation – our approach

 Tumor burden assessment by magnetic resonance imaging (MRI) is crucial to the evaluation of glioblastoma treatment response.
 This assessment is complex to perform and associated with high variability due to the heterogeneity and complexity of the disease.